BenjaminShinar/Books-Resources/CppCon2022/README.md

   - What’s New in C++23 - Sy Brand
   - C++23 - What's In It For You? - Marc Gregoire
   - Understanding C++ coroutines by example: Generators - Pavel Novikov
+  - 10 Years of Meeting C++ - Historical Highlights and the Future of C++ - Jens Weller
 - [General C++](General%20C++.md)
 - [Idioms & Techniques](Idioms%20&%20Techniques.md)
   - C++ Lambda Idioms - Timur Doumler